 See how we display average pricing information, trends and market data.

 There are an estimated 100 videoconferencing software suppliers in the United States in 2019.
 The top four vendors, Microsoft, Cisco, Zoom and LogMeIn through its subsidiary GoToMeeting, account for more than 50.0% of total market revenue.
 As a result, market share concentration is high.
 The market is made up of...
 Subscribe to learn more.

 What types of complaints, if any, have buyers had regarding reliability?

 Do you have backup servers in case data is lost?

-Has your software ever experienced issues?
+Has your software ever experienced operational issues?
 Can you explain the issues and how you addressed them?

 How long has your company been providing videoconferencing software?

-How does your company differentiate itself from large, established suppliers such as Microsoft and Adobe?
+If applicable, how does your company differentiate itself from large, established suppliers such as Microsoft and Cisco?

 Does your company develop the software itself, or have you acquired smaller companies that provide the videoconferencing software?

 To what extent is your software constructed on top of outsourced code or software?